 Millennials are inherently distrustful, especially of large corporations.
 Companies need to open the door and build positive relationships with them to get in touch with them.
 In order to do that, they need to show them exactly what the brand is about, explain how the company takes care of their employees and their community, and encourage their success.

-Only about 29% of millennials establish brand loyalty.
+Only about 29% of millennials feel brand loyalty.
 For this reason, brands that care about retaining these millennial customers are always innovating.
 For brands that want to reach millennials successfully, they need to speak their language and create content that these people would proudly share with others, resulting in a real brand-consumer relationship.

 4) Use social media & e-commerce